upbound/docs/content/all-spaces/spaces/backup-and-restore.md

 #### Create a backup secret

-Before you can configure backup schedules and initiate manual backups, you need to create a secret containing auth credentials to allow for communication between the Space and a storage target.
+Before you can configure backup schedules and create manual backups, you need to provide auth credentials to communicate between the Space and a storage target.
+You should create a secret containing those credentials.
 The example below contains the configuration for an AWS S3 store:

 ```yaml
 cat <<EOF | kubectl apply -f -